This and That and That

 They stopped and each had a pizza roll.

 “In the freezer aisle,” said the sample woman.
-“Next to the pizzas.”
+“Next to the pizzas.
+Close down this aisle on the left.”

 “Do you mind us going back there?” the woman asked Evan.